Ed94/VEFontCache-Odin/Readme.md

 # VE Font Cache

-Vertex Engine GPU Font Cache: A text rendering library.
+Vertex Engine GPU Font Cache: A text shaping & rendering library.

 This project started as a port of the [VEFontCache](https://github.com/hypernewbie/VEFontCache) library to the Odin programming language.
 While originally intended for game engines, its rendering quality and performance make it suitable for many other applications.